neenaagracen/face-attendance-system/README.md

 ## 📌 Note

-The dataset is not included in this repository.
-Users can register faces using the app itself.
+The dataset is not included in this repository due to privacy reasons.
+Users can register faces and create their own dataset using the application.

 ---